oversword/super-small-state-machine/README.md

 Execute a sequence by directing to the first node (so long as it has nodes)

-Traverse a sequence by iterating through each item in the array.
+Traverse a sequence by iterating through each node in the array.

 ## Function Node